steezydev/RockFingerScissors/README.md

 ## Game Concept

 The concept of the game is no different from a simple rock-paper-scissors game (paper is replaces by finger).
-The user selects between rock, finger or scissors, and then calls the `play(_choice)` method in the smart contract, sending `0.01 TBNB` as a default bet.
+The user selects between rock, finger or scissors, and then calls the `play(_choice)` method in the smart contract, sending `0.001 TBNB` as a default bet.
 The smart contract then randomly generates a number between 1 and 3, with 1 representing rock, 2 - finger and 3 - scissors.
-If the user's choice beats the randomly generated number, the user wins and receives `0.02 TBNB` in return.
+If the user's choice beats the randomly generated number, the user wins and receives double of the bet in return.

+## Rules
+Rules are simple:

+- Rock > Scissors
+- Scissors > Finger
+- Finger > Rock

 ## Getting Started